artefactual/archivematica-docs/admin-manual/installation/installation.rst

    wget -O /tmp/get-pip.py https://bootstrap.pypa.io/get-pip.py
    sudo python /tmp/get-pip.py

- We can't do it in advance, as python-pip was a requirement for Archivematica 1.5.
+ This step cannot be done in advance, as python-pip was a requirement for Archivematica 1.5.
 The upgrade can finish with:

 .. code:: bash